How to Plan a Killer Product Launch Event

 Choosing a Launch Party Venue

+When choosing a venue, keep in mind what sort of space is going to be relevant to your product and your audience.
 Whilst it may be beneficial for one company to launch their innovative new personal shopping app in the middle of a shopping mall, it may reflect your product more – and have a higher chance of reaching a larger number of your target audience – to launch at a specific trade show.

 An important thing to consider when scouting your location is proximity.
 Showing at one of your industry’s largest trade shows with a relevant product means you’ve already got a high chance of coming into contact with a high proportion of your target market before you’ve even sent out a cursory email.